 Put the “care” back in customer care

-The last 14 months or so have been among the most trying in our country’s history.
+The last year and a half has been among the most trying in our country’s history.
 Many Americans are still reeling from the pandemic.
 Some utilities offered reduced payment plans or extensions at the start of COVID-19, but many have since reverted to the status quo.
 We aren’t saying customers should receive anything for free, just that utilities should remember the environment we’re still in.
 Empathy is a great practice when they speak with customers.
 A little bit of kindness can go a long way.

 Map out your customer experience